yaaax/wp-project/README.md

 10. Add slack notifications from builds by replacing `wp-team` channel to your slack channel.
 11. Define performance budget for this project by defining metrics into `tests/sitespeed-budget.json`.
     * When this project grows older always try to keep same performance and avoid changes which undermine the original performance goals.

+## IDE Support
+We have preconfigured PhpStorm settings available in: https://github.com/devgeniem/wp-project-phpstorm-settings.
+These will be automatically installed when you run `$ make init`.

 ## Start local development
 This project includes example `docker-compose.yml` which you can use to develop locally.
 Ideally you would use [gdev](https://github.com/devgeniem/gdev).